 We start with issue 28, proudly announcing that it comes with a “Free Willow Model” and by model they actually mean two tiny pieces of foam with pictures printed on them.
 These magnificent, highly detailed “models” could also be found within boxes of Kellogg’s cereal that were on sale at the time, so some bright spark must have decided that a cross-promotion with Marvel UK comics would be a good idea.
 And let’s be honest, Willow was a fantasy movie starring Val Kilmer … it needed all the help it could get!

-Next we travel forward a few weeks to issue 41, and things have taken a turn towards the yummy-side with a free Jelly Ghost taped to the cover.
+Next we travel forward a few weeks to issue 41, and things have taken a turn toward the yummy-side with a free Jelly Ghost taped to the cover.
 I know what you’re thinking, is that actually a nearly 26 year-old jelly candy still taped to that comic?
 Of course it is!
 How awesome is that!!

 The plastic around the edges is starting to crack, and the jelly inside has turned powdery and solid while also taking on a strange dark brown appearance (I’m sure it wasn’t made that color), but I must say it still smells great!
 This is a perfect example of what I mentioned above.
 Who the hell keeps a comic like this in such good condition?
 Were the kids allergic to candy?
 Whatever the reason I will forever give praise to the original owner of this magnificent specimen.
 One day I might get brave (or drunk) and create a youtube video featuring me eating this!